- CSU Academic Integrity Policy and Student Conduct Code

 Change of Undergraduate Major

 In many, but not all cases, an undergraduate student regularly enrolled in CSU may change from one major to another.
 Students complete this process by working with the advisor/academic support coordinator in the department to which they would like to change.
 Students should schedule an appointment by contacting the department offering the major, minor, or certificate to which they would like to change (or add).
 Some departments create advising appointments by phone, others via signing up online; some advising appointments are individual, others are group change of major sessions.

 Some majors—considered competitive or controlled-entry majors—require specific entrance requirements (portfolio, audition, cumulative GPA, grades in specified courses, etc.).
 Students wishing to change from one major to another can obtain information about any restrictions or requirements that may be in place, as well as the actual process involved, from their advisor, the academic department offering the major, or from the Collaborative for Student Achievement office.

-Newly admitted students who have not begun classes must contact the Admissions Office to change their major.
+Newly admitted students who have not begun classes must contact the Office of Admissions to change their major.

 Dropping a Major, Minor, Concentration, or Certificate

 Students wishing to drop a minor or second major should make an appointment with their academic advisor to be sure all options are fully understood.
 Students then submit a change of major form to the Registrar’s Office, First Floor in Centennial Hall.